silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

-It's not geographically accurate, but I will call Upper Manhattan to be the part from Columbus Circle to the Columbia University Campus, since the latter is the most northern point that I reached.
-It sounds almost like I'm an explorer.
+It's not geographically accurate, but I will call Upper Manhattan to be the part from Columbus Circle to the Columbia University Campus, since the latter is the most northern point that I explored in Manhattan.

 My favorite place here is, undoubtedly, Central park.
 Even though it was the beginning of spring, the park still offered pretty landscapes, with enough